SarahTaylorProject/trove_experiment/digital_death_trip_python/README.md

 - it will write the results to a CSV file
 - it will preview some headlines

-Then it will then write the results to a CSV file, and make up to 10 calls to get extra results. read a random article or read a specific article
+Then it will then write the results to a CSV file, and make multiple calls to get extra results (up to a given limit)
-And give the option to keep trying different articles And write the article to html
+Note: doesn't yet do the part of reading out random more articles.

 See example use here: https://soundcloud.com/david-nichols-738987609/the-pyramid-hill-tragedy-1906-the-lie-of-the-land-digital-death-trip-investigatesep-1-of-3